Skinny Puppy: Formation and first releases (1982–1985)

 What we're presenting isn't much different from what [the audience] is subjected to in everyday life.
 For example, a commercial is a very plastic view of existence and reality.
 When you watch a TV show and see a world with picture-perfect endings, all you have to do is switch the station and watch the news.

 Having scored a record deal with Nettwerk and with interest surrounding the Back & Forth EP growing, Skinny Puppy was invited to Vancouver's Mushroom Studios to work on new material.
 It was here that the group recruited Bill Leeb to perform bass synth and backing vocals.
 Like Ogre and Key before him, Leeb created a stage name, Wilhelm Schroeder; "my real name is Wilhelm" said Leeb, "Schroeder we picked out from the guy playing the piano in the Charlie Brown cartoon".
 Skinny Puppy released their second EP, Remission in December 1984, almost a year following Back & Forth.

 Remission marked the first time Skinny Puppy would collaborate with artist Steven Gilmore, who created the album artwork.
 The EP was initially only released in vinyl, but was later given a cassette release in 1985.
 According to Nettwerk VP of A&R and Marketing George Maniatis, Remission "grabbed everybody by the you-know-whats" and, for Nettwerk Records, brought with it an association with industrial dance music.
 The EP was supported by music videos for the songs "Far Too Frail" and "Smothered Hope", the latter of which being the closest thing to a hit song any North American industrial act had achieved at the time.

-Skinny Puppy released its first full-length album, Bites, in 1985 and was produced by Key and Dave Ogilvie.
+Skinny Puppy released its first full-length album Bites in 1985.
+It was produced by Key and Dave Ogilvie.
 Tom Ellard of the Australian electronic act Severed Heads lent a hand to the production of Bites, acting as a producer and performing various sampling and mixing duties.
-Described by Billboard magazine as "techno dance...a la Kraftwerk", Bites yielded the underground hit "Assimilate".
+Described by Billboard magazine as "techno dance ... a la Kraftwerk", Bites yielded the underground hit "Assimilate".
 Key and Ogre opened for Chris & Cosey on their 1985 Canadian tour as Hell 'O' Death Day; some of the material the duo had performed would appear on Bites as bonus tracks.
 One of these bonus tracks, a song called "The Centre Bullet", featured lyrics by Legendary Pink Dots founder Edward Ka-Spel.

 While Skinny Puppy had become well received by underground audiences in most major urban areas, due in part to their anti-consumerist themes and Cure-like aesthetics, not everyone was friendly to the group.
 Key described Skinny Puppy as the antithesis of "the Bruce Springsteen mentality of music", rejecting "Top 40 conformity".
-Toronto-based music journalist and DJ Greg Clow recalled Michael Williams, who was a VJ for Muchmusic, introducing him to Skinny Puppy, describing them as "Canada's answer to Depeche Mode".
+Toronto-based music journalist and DJ Greg Clow recalled Michael Williams, who was a VJ for Muchmusic, introducing him to Skinny Puppy, describing them as "Canada's answer to Depeche Mode.